operator-name/youtube-audio-library-download-all/DEVELOPMENT.md

     }
 ```

-This is an arbitary track selected using `jq -S '.tracks[0]' music/music-1000.json`.
+This is an arbitrary track selected using `jq -S '.tracks[0]' music/music-1000.json`.

 ```javascript
 {